 Increase in counterfeit notes

 Counterfeit money can often creep into circulation during holiday periods.
 If your business accepts cash payments, read our 8 tips to help you spot fake banknotes to discover the common flaws in counterfeit notes so you can be on the lookout.

 Remember, as a business owner, you’re within your rights to refuse to accept money that you believe may be counterfeit.

-WA Police report that there is often a rise in shoplifting during school holidays.
-Theft of this type costs WA retailers about 3 per cent of their annual $33 billion turnover, according to the Australian Retailers Association.
-However, while some level of theft is inevitable, you can implement a variety of easy techniques to minimise its impact on your business
+WA Police report that there is often a rise in shoplifting during busy periods.
+While some level of theft is inevitable, you can implement a variety of easy techniques to minimise its impact on your business

 The design and layout of your business can play a part in deterring shoplifters.
 This could include: